Sigmmma/c20/src/content/h1/hard-coded-data/readme.md

     <img src="armor_colors.png" alt="Armor colors in order"/>
   </a>
   <figcaption>
-    Spartan armor colors with shaders as they appear ingame.
+    <p>Spartan armor colors with shaders as they appear ingame.</p>
-    The far-left is the single-player color.
+    <p>The far-left is the single-player color, which comes from the
+    actor_variant tag and is <b>not</b> hard-coded</p>
   </figcaption>
 </figure>

+In multiplayer, the player's armor color value comes from this hard-coded list.
+For non-player unit color change, see [actor_variant][].

 Color name matches the name as it appears in the game's menu.
 HEX and RBG color values are both listed in red-green-blue order.
 Note that these colors will look